hemansnation/Full-Stack-Data-Science-ML-2022-Roadmap/README.md

 12. Five Major Projects and Git

-**To understand the complexities of any technology, clear the fundamentals first.
+<b>To understand the complexities of any technology, clear the fundamentals first.</b>
-**